 Objectives and Content

-The course aims to give the students practical experience in PC based data acquisition, analysis and control using standard measurement instruments and process instrumentation.
-Process analysis, discrete process control and development of process control algorithms are emphasized in the course.
+The course aims to provide training in computer-based data acquisition, analysis and control using standard measurement instruments and process instrumentation.

 Required Previous Knowledge

 Basic knowledge of minimum 60 ECTS in physics

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Type of assessment: Oral examination

 - Withdrawal deadline